-We recognise national and increasing concern about this issue, and wish to implement this policy in order to mitigate harmful attitudes and peer-on-peer abuse in the academy setting, and encourage parents to challenge us on this issue, so that if their child is feeling unsafe as a result of the behaviour of any of their peers, they should inform the academy directly so that we can ensure that appropriate and prompt action is taken in response.
+We recognise national and increasing concern about this issue, and wish to implement this policy in order to mitigate harmful attitudes and peer-on-peer abuse in the academy setting, and encourage parents to challenge us on this issue, so that if their child is feeling unsafe as a result of the behaviour of any of their peers, they should inform the academy directly so that we can ensure that appropriate and prompt action is taken in response to safeguard all pupils.

-Furthermore, we will follow the procedures set out by the local safeguarding partnership
+Furthermore, we will follow the procedures set out by the local safeguarding partnership, Staffordshire Safeguarding Children's Board procedures and provide them with information as required (www.staffsscb.org.uk).